Medway: Governance

+Creation of modern borough

+The modern borough was created on 1 April 1998 as part of the 1990s local government reforms.
+The way the change was implemented was to create a new non-metropolitan district and a non-metropolitan county, both of which were called 'Medway Towns', each covering the combined area of the previous local government districts of Rochester-upon-Medway and Gillingham.
+There is no separate county council; instead the district council also performs county council functions, making it a unitary authority.
+The district remains part of the ceremonial county of Kent for the purposes of lieutenancy and shrievalty.

+The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.
+The first elections to the new council were in 1997; it initially acted as a shadow authority to oversee the transition to the new system, before formally coming into office on 1 April 1998.
+With effect from that day, the incoming council changed the borough and non-metropolitan county's name from Medway Towns to just Medway.

 Since it was the local government district of Rochester-upon-Medway that officially held city status under the 1982 letters patent, when it was abolished, it also ceased to be a city.
 The other local government districts with city status that were abolished around this time (Bath and Hereford) appointed charter trustees to maintain the existence of the city and the mayoralty.
 However, Rochester-upon-Medway City Council had decided not to and as a result their city status was rescinded.
 Medway Council apparently only became aware of this when they discovered that Rochester was not on the Lord Chancellor's Office's list of cities.
 Medway applied for city status in the 2000 and 2002 competitions, but was unsuccessful.
 In 2010, it started to refer to the "City of Medway" in promotional material, but it was rebuked and instructed not to do so in future by the Advertising Standards Authority.
 Medway Council made a further bid for city status in 2012, when three cities were afforded the honour as part of The Queen's Diamond Jubilee civic honours competition.
 Ultimately Medway was unsuccessful with the eventual winners being Chelmsford (Essex), Perth (Perthshire), and St Asaph (Denbighshire).

 Politics

-The council comprises 55 councillors representing different wards.
-The party political breakdown of the council following the 2019 local elections is:
+The council comprises 59 councillors representing different wards.
+The party political breakdown of the council following the 2023 local elections is:

-Since the election, one Conservative councillor was expelled from the group and now sits as an Independent Conservative.

 Parts of the unitary authority are parished, chiefly the rural areas.
-There are currently 11 parishes;
+There are currently 11 parishes: